How to Get Advised

-University College advises all students who have earned fewer than 24 semester hours, Pre-Health majors, students who are undecided as to their majors and students who are working to improve their academic preparation to enable them to enter a degree-recommending college.
-University College students will schedule an advising appointment by accessing https://iadvise.ou.edu .
+University College advises all students who have earned fewer than 24 semester hours, Pre-Health majors, students who are undecided as to their majors, and students who are working to improve their academic preparation to enable them to enter a degree-recommending college.
+University College students schedule advising appointments by accessing https://iadvise.ou.edu.
 For scheduling questions or issues students may call University College, (405) 325-3521.
-You are strongly urged to seek advisement prior to the scheduled registration periods, as these periods are the busiest time for advising.
+Students are strongly urged to seek advisement prior to the scheduled registration periods, as these periods are the busiest time for advising.
 You may seek advisement at any time during the semester.
 Advising is not necessarily linked to registration.
 University College students seeking to enroll in upper-division courses must meet prerequisites or obtain special permission from the college offering the course.
-For more information, call (405) 325-3521.

 Questions regarding enrollment in UCOL 1002, “Gateway to College Learning,” or UCOL 1022 “Freshman Seminars,” may be directed to the Office of Freshman Programs in University College.

 Students who feel they may need additional assistance in the Advising or Registration process, or who feel offices of the university may not have properly assisted them may contact the following university offices:

 - President's Action Line, 325-1212